-The scary side effects of a data breach
+The scary side effects of a cyber breach

 News stories about data breaches are increasingly common as hackers are becoming more intelligent in their means of infiltrating companies’ networks.
 Businesses have put certain security measures in place, but these features aren't always enough to keep outsiders from accessing sensitive data.
 In addition to compromised security and the potential for fraudulent charges, data breaches come with a variety of negative consequences.

 A good reputation is often a company’s most prized asset as a business must work constantly to build and maintain the integrity of its brand.
 However, one compromising episode like a data breach can tarnish even the best of reputations.
 While every hack is different and effects enterprises in various ways, companies that have been breached will often say their reputation was negatively impacted.
 In fact, 46 percent of organizations say they suffered damage to their reputation and brand value as a result of a cybersecurity breach.

 Before the Internet, businesses may have been able to recover more quickly without stories spreading at such a wide distribution in such a short amount of time.
 Today, however, that is clearly not the case.
 News of a data breach travels far and wide, affecting a company’s identity for customers around the world.
 When creating a contingency plan for potential breaches, enterprises should include media preparation and strategies for maintaining their reputations through the ordeal, from beginning to end.

 Often, data hackers are interested in a business's proprietary information, including customer lists, pricing strategies, and trade secrets.
 Once cybercriminals have this information, they can effectively damage a company's competitiveness by providing these materials to industry rivals or by exposing the information to the public.
 This effect is heightened if the data breach is not discovered immediately and is allowed to continue for weeks or months at a time.